kaswani29/Self_Driving_Car_Model/README.md

 ![alt text][image6]

-Images that were being feeded to model with steering angle looked like below for different angles:
+Images that were being feeded to model with steering angle looked like below for different angles: Left turn (29.3 degree), Straight (0 degree) and Right turn (-35.5 degree) :

-"Left turn: -35.5 degree"
 ![alt text][image3]

 "Straight- 0 degree"